[this history was written in autumn 2019]

 Y Combinator is certainly the world’s most prestigious and arguably the best startup incubator.
 While they focus on for-profit startups they had also accepted a few non-profits over the past years.
 We decided to apply and were actually accepted!
 This meant that 2018 ended with some hectic weeks in which we prepared for our work in Silicon Valley.

 Y Combinator started right after New Year’s Day.
 We all moved to Silicon Valley and started working.
 We wrote about our time there here.
-The one thing I’d now add in retrospect is that it became clearer and clearer just how helpful YC has been the further away from it we are.
+The one thing I’d now add in retrospect is that it became even clearer just how helpful YC has been the further away from it we are.

 During the summer the web developer Matthieu Bergel joined our team.
 Matthieu is rebuilding the ‘content management system’ and overall has the important task of finding an architecture that allows you as the reader to navigate the site and find the relevant data and research.
 What was impressive with Matthieu was how very well he considers a wide range of options, weighs the pros and cons of each of them, and finally comes to a well-argued conclusion of what the right approach is.